fitmat/FMBridge/README.md

+## Whats new in the release - v0.1.28
+* Internal logging.
+Now testor can better understand FMResponse log.
+Insert "I/FMResponse" in search bar
+* Added new Game ID - Penguin Pop (Refere section 1.3.1)

 ## Whats new in the release - v0.1.27
 * changes in setGameMode API (Ref. section [1.7.5](https://github.com/fitmat/FMBridge#17-api))
 * To incorporate the above change, replace InitBLE.cs from src folder